karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   This `docker-compose.yml` file defines a service named `app` with the following configuration:
   - Builds the Docker image using the `Dockerfile` located at `8 - Build Automation & CI-CD with Jenkins/jenkins-exercises/Dockerfile`.
   - Maps port 3000 from the container to port 3000 on the host machine.
-  - Mounts the current directory (`.`) as a volume at `/usr/src/app` inside the container, allowing changes made to the application code to be reflected immediately.
   - Sets the `NODE_ENV` environment variable to `development`.

+  > [!NOTE]
+  > The `volumes` section from the previous `docker-compose.yml` file has been removed to avoid potential conflicts with the files copied by the Dockerfile.
+If you need to persist specific data or directories, you can add volume mappings for those specific paths.

+- [x] Task 4: Review the `docker-compose.yml` file
+  - Verify that the `docker-compose.yml` file is structured correctly and includes the necessary configuration for your NodeJS application.
+  - Ensure that the `build` section correctly references the Dockerfile path relative to the build context.
+  - Check that the `ports` section maps the appropriate port from the container to the desired port on the host machine.
+  - Review the `environment` section and ensure that any required environment variables are properly defined.

-- [x] Task 4: Build and run the Docker container using Docker Compose
+- [x] Task 5: Build and run the Docker container using Docker Compose
   - Open a terminal and navigate to the directory containing the `docker-compose.yml` file.
   - Run the following command to build the Docker image and start the container: